PatrickEMcLean/DungeonMerchantStory/WorkingDraft.md

 "Perhaps you have a point.
 But *I* would draw the line at assassinating my own family."

-"I do as well," said the Duke with an air of resignation, "But only because I don't have the means or talent to get away with it."
+"I do as well," said the Duke with an air of resignation, "But only because I don't have the talent to get away with it."

+Dimsbury frowned.
 "Oh and I should mention, I've dispatched a raiding party."

 "Raiding party, well that doesn't sound so bad.
 I mean, it's understandable in a fit of temper and all. "

-"Of Orcs,"
+"Of Orcs," said Dimsbury

-"Orcs?
+"Horcs?
 What are those?"

 "They ride wolves, Weeveston.
 Wolves."